 2) Comparative Negligence vs Contributory Negligence State

-The more complex the issues are in a case, the more time a personal injury lawyer must spend on it.
-If the case will require several expert witness depositions and party depositions, it will consume more time than a run of the mill fender bender whiplash case.
-It will likely require more money to pay the experts for there expensive time.
+The more complex the issues are in a case, the more time a lawyer must spend on it.
+If the case will require several expert witness depositions and party depositions, it will consume more time than a run-of-the-mill fender bender whiplash case.
+It will likely require more money to pay the experts for their expensive time.
 A complex case, such as a complex medical malpractice case or a plant explosion can run hundreds of thousands of dollars to take all the way to trial.
-If the recovery does not warrant this expense, it makes no sense for the personal injury lawyer to take the case.
+If the recovery does not warrant this expense, it makes no sense for the lawyer to take the case.

 There are several things that can affect the anticipated recovery of an otherwise good case, thereby making it not worth the time and expense involved.
 Some of these things are:

 - Hospital Liens.
 Anytime you are seen in a hospital as a result of an injury, many states including Texas, allow the hospital to file a lien.
-What that means is that they are entitled to be reimbursed out of any recovery against a third-party such as an insurance company before anyone else gets money.
+What that means is that they are entitled to be reimbursed out of any recovery against a third party such as an insurance company before anyone else gets any money.
 While most hospitals will negotiate when there are limited funds, some will not.
 The lawyer can get sued directly if he fails to pay a hospital lien, so he has no choice.
-More on how hospital liens affect your personal injury case.
+More on how hospital liens affect your case.

 - Medicare/Medicaid.
 When your medical bills are paid by Medicare or Medicaid, they get a drastically reduced rate.
-This means your damages that you can ask for and expect from a jury for are lower.
+This means the damages that you can ask for and expect from a jury are lower.
 But, you have to reimburse them.
 Additionally, if there are future medical expenses anticipated, you may have to do a Medicare Set Aside.
 That requires a significant amount of time and expense to set up.
-More on how Medicare or Medicaid affect your personal injury case.

 - Insurance Policy Limits.
 No matter what your damage model may look like, the case value is often limited by the amount of insurance available.
-Texas Homestead Law and Bankruptcy Law makes it very difficult to pursue a judgment against the average person and collect on it.
-Many can simply file bankruptcy and discharge the debt.
+Texas Homestead Law and Bankruptcy Law make it very difficult to pursue a judgment against the average person and collect on it.
+Many can simply file for bankruptcy and discharge the debt.
 This is what is known as being “judgment proof.”
-Having a million dollar damage model in a car accident where there is only a minimum limits liability policy and no assets or other potential corporate defendants means that the lawyer will likely do a ton of work trying to settle out all of the medical liens from a $30,000.00 policy, probably not get paid, and probably not have a happy client to show for it.
-Having insufficient insurance can make it hard to find a lawyer to take an otherwise high damage model case.
+Having a million-dollar damage model in a car accident where there is only a minimum limits liability policy and no assets or other potential corporate defendants means that the lawyer will likely do a ton of work trying to settle out all of the medical liens from a $30,000.00 policy, probably not get paid, and probably not have a happy client to show for it.
+Having insufficient insurance can make it hard to find a lawyer to take an otherwise high-damage model case.